 An alcohol detox is the only effective way to end an alcohol addiction.
 If you want to overcome alcoholism, the journey begins with detox.
 It is no secret that an alcohol detox can come with unpleasant side effects, but they won’t last forever.
 Find out how long detox will take so that you can be prepared for the journey to sobriety.

 The Objectives of an Alcohol Detox

 There are three major objectives of an alcohol detox.
 The first is to stabilize the health of clients.
 The second objective is to end the chemical dependence on alcohol.
 The third objective is to begin the path to recovery from alcoholism.

 In a medical detox facility, clients will have access to around-the-clock medical supervision.
-This is critical, because individuals will need medical monitoring throughout detox.
+This is critical because individuals will need medical monitoring throughout the detox.
 If there are any serious medical problems that demand attention, clients will be in the right place.